x5m8berz/hanrockyhalim/README.md

 - 🌱 I’m currently learning **A lot of things**

-- 📫 How to reach m
+- 📫 How to reach me

 <h3 align="left">Connect with me:</h3>